 I had the pleasure to review the debut of Delta Rae, talented band from Duke, North Carolina.
 Their sound draws from several genres, ranging from rock, to gospel and bluegrass giving birth to an experience that will take you over!

-Hi from Italy Brittany!
-Welcome on Femme Metal Webzine.
+Hi, Brittany – Welcome on Femme Metal Webzine.
 First of all, I truly love your voice and your record!
 I was not much into this kind of music, but you really conquered me!

 May you introduce yourself to our readers?
 How was the band born?

 Sure!
 My name is Brittany Hölljes and I am one of four vocalists in Delta Rae.
 The band was a dream of my brothers’ (they are the two male voices in the band) who have been writing music together since the were 10 and 12 years old.
 By 2008, they were writing songs that they knew needed women’s voices.
 So they emailed Liz in Peru and called me, in Italy, (Firenze!
 I loved it!) and asked us what we were doing in the fall of 2009.
 By the next September we had all moved into a big fixer upper in the backwoods of Durham, NC.
 We found Mike and Grant in the local scene and asked them to join up.
 And thus Delta Rae was born!

 As a band, we’ve drawn inspiration from Fleetwood Mac, Mumford & Sons, Coldplay, Bruce Springsteen, Sweet Honey in the Rock, Billy Joel and Jeff Buckley and even Les Miserables and Jesus Christ Superstar.
 Our influences are as varied as our sound.